 After reading one (or all) of the Gospels, the next Bible book to read should be one of Paul’s epistles (letters).
-Paul’s letters come straight after the Gospels, and make up almost half of the books of the New Testament.
+Paul’s letters come straight after the Gospels and the book of Acts, and make up almost half of the books of the New Testament.
 (There are 13 Pauline Epistles in total) Each of his letters are very theological and doctrinal in nature, and greatly expand upon what Jesus’ death on the cross and resurrection from the dead mean for us.

 Redemption of Humanity recommends that you start with Paul’s Letter to the Romans, which comes straight after the Acts of the Apostles.
 Romans is regarded as Paul’s primary work and is the most famous of all his letters, mainly because if one has a good understanding of Romans, one can understand all of Paul’s other letters.
 New believers will find Paul’s teaching on the doctrine of justification—how humans are declared righteous before God—very helpful in understanding how people are saved and can have a relationship with God.
 They will also find Paul’s moral teachings helpful in knowing what it means to live as a Christian—especially in the context of non-Christian societies.

 Once you have read at least one of the Gospels (e.g. John) and Paul’s letters (e.g. Romans), you should then read the Acts of the Apostles (which details the history of the New Testament church), then the rest of the Pauline Epistles, followed by the General Epistles (a.k.a. the Catholic Epistles, letters that were not written by Paul), then the book of Revelation.
 After this, if you have not yet done so, you should read the rest of the Gospels.
 If you have done all this, you have read the whole New Testament.
 After this, you should read through the Old Testament.